polkafoundry/polkadocs/docs/developer/README.md

 How do we do that with Icetea blockchain?

-### Interact with runtime environment
+### Interact with the runtime environment

-To obtain necessary data for the new feature, the contract need to interact with the runtime environment.
-To be specific, it need to:
+To obtain the necessary data for the new feature, the contract needs to interact with the runtime environment.
+To be specific, it needs to:
-- Query the blockchain for the address of the account who made the transaction
+- Query the blockchain for the address of the account that made the transaction
-- Request the runtime to emit an event each time someone change the value
+- Request the runtime to emit an event each time someone changes the value

-There are 3 categories of data and actions a contract can interact with the runtime enviroment.
+There are 3 categories of data and actions a contract can interact with the runtime environment.

 #### Contract data & actions
-- `address`: the address of current contract
+- `address`: the address of the current contract
-- `balance`: the balance of current contract
+- `balance`: the balance of the current contract
-- `deployedBy`: the address of the account who deployed this contract
+- `deployedBy`: the address of the account that deployed this contract
-- `transfer(to, amount)`: transfer an asset value from this contract to other account
+- `transfer(to, amount)`: transfer an asset value from this contract to other accounts
 - `emitEvent(name, data)`: emit an event associated with this contract

 To access contract data, use `this`.
 For example: